30463 - MIND AND SOCIETY: INTRO TO COGNITIVE SCIENCES

 Face-to-face lectures only.

 In order to evaluate the acquisition of the aforementioned learning outcomes, the assessment is based on written exams.
-Performance can be evaluated in two different ways:
+The written exams (which can be taken in the two partials format, or in the general format) are based on a mix of multiple-choice and open questions.

 - Multiple choice questions are designed to test the students’ knowledge of the basic concepts and notions introduced in the course.